cristianvasquez/docs-and-graphs/README.md

 So my question was:  How can I have these nodes, and still use Markdown?

 After considering this, I realized that Markdown has some structure.
 It has headers that can be inside other headings and lists that can be inside other lists.
-These can be the nodes that this library generates.
+These are the nodes this library generates.

 ## Usage